Technical, Ceiling fans

 Why Ceiling Fans Deserve a Place in Your Customer’s Cooling Plans

-With air conditioning sales growing and solar panels and batteries booming, you could be forgiven for wondering about the role of the humble ceiling fan.
+With air conditioning sales growing and solar panels and batteries booming, you could be forgiven for wondering about the humble ceiling fan.
 Nonetheless, ceiling fans are still in strong demand from customers and builders.

 In this article we will take a look at the benefits of ceiling fans compared with their icy counterparts, why they still have a role in a modern solar home, and why they remain an important product in any sparky’s arsenal.